conceptualshark/coleisaac.github.io/docs/portfolio/api-privacy-requests.md

 POST /api/v1/privacy-request/<privacy_request_id>/retry
 ```

-## Encrypt your requests
+## Encrypt requests
-Access request results can be optionally encrypted by supplying an `encryption_key` string in the request body.
+Access request results can be encrypted by supplying an `encryption_key` string in the request body.
 Fides uses the supplied `encryption_key` to encrypt the contents of your JSON and CSV results using an AES-256 algorithm in GCM mode.

-When converted to bytes, your `encryption_key` must be 16 bytes long.
+Your `encryption_key` must be 16 bytes long.
 The data returned will have the nonce concatenated
 to the encrypted data.

 ```json title="<code>POST /privacy-request</code>"